|

 While medieval castles were mainly fortresses and lacked comfort, there are also beautiful palaces which were built for representation and convenient living.

-Discover the majestic Schloss, enjoy breath-taking views, see the world's largest wine barrel and Germany's pharmacy museum, and walk around the beautiful gardens.
+Enjoy breath-taking views, see the world's largest wine barrel and Germany's pharmacy museum, and walk around the beautiful gardens.
 There is so much to do at Heidelberg castle.

 With estimated 3 million visitors each year, both Heidelberg and its majestic castle are one of the most popular tourist attractions in Germany.

-Built in the 19th century, this palace is another favourite tourist destination and well-known around the world.
-About 1,3 million visitors come to see Neuschwanstein each year.
 Commissioned by the eccentric Bavarian King Ludwig II, this fairy-tale castle overlooks the village of Hohenschwangau (with another beautiful castle) and is close to Fussen in southern Bavaria.

 The design was influenced by Ludwig's love for Richard Wagner's operas, which reflect ancient German mythology.